 The screening is performed with the objective of facilitating the identification COFs with extremely high or low thermal conductivity without resorting to computationally expensive simulations.
-We observe an average screening rate of 0.07 seconds per COF structure (see Supporting Information Section 7 for details on computational runtimes), thereby enabling a speedup of almost seven orders of magnitude compared to MD-based screening.
+We observe an average screening rate of 0.07 seconds per COF structure (see Supplementary Information Section 7 for details on computational runtimes), thereby enabling a speedup of almost seven orders of magnitude compared to MD-based screening.

-Once potential candidates with extreme thermal conductivities are identified using the PMTransformer, we then calculate their thermal conductivities through MD simulations for these selected few, rather than for the entire datasets.
-The results are summarized in \figurename~\ref{fig:screening}.
+Once potential candidates with extreme thermal conductivities are identified using the PMTransformer, we then calculate their thermal conductivities through MD simulations for these selected few, rather than for the entire datasets. {This approach circumvents reliance on the PMTransformer's absolute predictions by validating promising candidates with high-fidelity MD calculations.} The results are summarized in \figurename\ref{fig:screening}.
 Our screening process on the dataset by Mercado et al. \cite{mercado2018silico} revealed COFs exhibiting thermal conductivities up to twice the maximum value observed in the training set, but stemming from the same design space.
 By screening the dataset by Lan et al. \cite{lan2018materials}, we discover COFs with thermal conductivities five times as high as the ones in our training set.
 Additionally, we discovered several COFs with thermal conductivities lower than any values previously recorded in our dataset.
 A visual inspection reveals that these COFs feature a combination of large pore sizes, low density, and a substantial presence of dangling masses.
 For all the identified COFs, we observe that thermal conductivity shows a strong trend with both dangling mass ratio (DMR) and VDOS overlap ratio ($S$), which is in agreement with the previous observations.